 by James Cummings on Nov 7, 2018

 If you’re planning to make the big leap and move abroad, you will very likely feel excited and daunted at the same time.
 It’s never an easy process, but you will have an awesome time being in a new country and learning some new things.
-To have the best experience, it’s wise not to overlook some important issues about emigrating, especially with regard to housing.
+To have the best experience, it’s wise not to overlook some important issues about emigrating, especially about housing.

-So the first thing to do is to do a good research on standard and affordable places to stay in your new country of abode.
-You’ll need to look up ads, classified, online resources or contact local agencies who can help you find the best places to stay.
+So the first thing to do is to do good research on standard and affordable places to stay in your new country of abode.
+You’ll need to look up ads, classified, online resources, or contact local agencies who can help you find the best places to stay.